Volumetric heat capacity: Volumetric heat capacity of solids

+Volumetric heat capacity of liquids

+The volumetric heat capacity of liquids could be measured from the thermal conductivity and thermal diffusivity correlation.
+The volumetric heat capacity of liquids could be directly obtained during thermal conductivity analysis using thermal conductivity analyzers that use techniques like the transient plane source method.

 Constant volume and constant pressure

 For gases it is necessary to distinguish between volumetric heat capacity at constant volume and volumetric heat capacity at constant pressure, which is always larger due to the pressure–volume work done as a gas expands during heating at constant pressure (thus absorbing heat which is converted to work).
 The distinctions between constant-volume and constant-pressure heat capacities are also made in various types of specific heat capacity (the latter meaning either mass-specific or mole-specific heat capacity).